faseehfsh/faseehfsh/README.md

 <p> 👋 Hi there!
 I'm a passionate third-year Computer Engineering student with a knack for problem-solving and a strong team player mentality.
 <h3>🎓 Education:</h3>

-Pursuing Bachelor of the Science of Engineering Honours specializing in Computer Engineering at the University of Peradeniya.
+Pursuing <h4 color=FF3670>Bachelor of the Science of Engineering Honours specializing in Computer Engineering</h4> at the University of Peradeniya.
 </p>

 ## Language and Tools

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computador iuriCode">